 - Suitable Easter decorations – wee fluffy chicks (fake ones. please 😉 ), mini chocolate eggs, sprinkles.. you name it!

-- 4 Shredded Wheat, crumbled into a bowl
+- 4 full-size Shredded Wheat, crumbled into a bowl

 - 200g chocolate, in a bowl, melted (either over a pan of water, or in the microwave in 1 minute bursts, stirring between each minute)